 An excellent factsheet about the life and work of this influential but very private man was compiled by Mavis Priestley for an exhibition about him by the RH7 History Group.
 Click to view as a pdf in a new window.

 The Roman Roads Research Association was formed to advance knowledge of the Roman road network and promote the study of Roman roads and Roman heritage throughout the British Isles.
 Our work is largely inspired by one man, Ivan D. Margary, who without doubt did more for Roman roads research in Britain than anyone before or since, his “Roman Roads in Britain ” (1955) remaining the most comprehensive gazetteer ever compiled.
-As we approach our first birthday, RRRA are extremely proud to mark the 40th anniversary of his death by hosting the inaugural Ivan D Margary Memorial Conferences, which will become biennial events.
+As we approach our first birthday, RRRA are extremely proud to mark the 40th anniversary of his death by hosting the inaugural Ivan D Margary Memorial Conferences.

 University of Portsmouth, Sat.
 3rd September to Sun.
 4th September 2016